 In compliance with the Veterans Benefits and Transition Act of 2018, section 3679(e) of Title 38, United States Code, the Charleston School of Law will not impose any penalty, including the assessment of late fees, the denial of access to classes, libraries, or other institutional facilities, or the requirement that a covered individual borrow additional funds, on any covered individual because of the individual’s inability to meet his or her financial obligations to the institution due to the delayed disbursement funding from VA under chapter 31 or 33.
 A Covered Individual is any individual who is entitled to educational assistance under Chapter 31, Veteran Readiness and Employment, or Chapter 33, Post-9/11 GI Bill benefits.

-Students using VA Education Benefits, Chapters 33 or 31, will be certified per session of enrollment according to the following individually defined full-time modifier (IDM):
+Students using VA Education Benefits, Chapters 33 or 31, for a non-standard term, will be certified per session of enrollment according to the following individually defined full-time modifier (IDM).

 All Federal Financial Assistance Programs are authorized under Title IV of the Higher Education Act of 1965, as amended, and require the establishment of minimum standards of academic progress that students must meet to maintain general eligibility for financial aid.
 Continuing students, as well as entering transfer students, to the Charleston School of Law must make Satisfactory Academic Progress to remain eligible for federal aid such as Direct Loans and Graduate PLUS Loans, as well as some private loans.
 The Law School enforces the following standards of measuring SAP: